basaandewiel/basaandewiel.github.io/_posts/2022-03-20-Zephyr_sensor_MQTT.md

 layout: post
 title: Zephyr sensors and MQTT - Arduino nano 33 BLE sense
 ---

-## Using sensors of Arduino Nano 33 BLE sense
+This posts shows how the sensors on the Arduino nano 33 BLE sense can be used in Zephyr.

 All files needed to build this program can be found at `https://github.com/basaandewiel/zephyr_hts221_mqtt`.

 I tried to use sensors of my arduino, but found out that the sensors are not defined in the standard dts (device tree) file supplied for this board (in directory ...zephyrprojects/zephyr/boards/arm/).
 After some searching I found this site https://devzone.nordicsemi.com/f/nordic-q-a/77845/problem-initializing-i2c-on-arduino-nano-33-ble.